A - B

 6.2 miles north of La Grange

-See list of grave sites at Besade Methodist Cemetery.
+See information and a list of grave sites at Besade Methodist Cemetery.

 Bethlehem Lutheran Church Cemetery

 30°03'47"N 96°41'58"WIn October 1865, the Bethlehem Lutheran Church Congregation acquired this site as part of the church property, although it was not recorded until much later.
 The cemetery must have been in use before that date as the oldest marked grave is for Maria Neuthard who died 9-11-1864.
 It is possible that the site was first a family cemetery and then donated to the church for its burying ground.

 The congregation's "Rechnungs Buch" begins giving the list of graves sold in 1867, but apparently it also includes 1866 since Lina Bauer's grave is also listed.
 Johannes Graeter (1839-1866), however, is not listed in the book although he is buried on lot 110.
 Somewhere near the beginning of the congregation all members of the church were allowed burial in the cemetery, free of charge, but the book does not give the location--only the name of the person buried, if an adult, or only "child of (father)" if a child.
 Thus there are graves without names and names without grave numbers.

 Above information taken from "Our God is Marching On" by Rev. Martin H. Obst, John G. Banik, and other contributors c1966.
 This title is available in the Texas Collection of the Fayette Heritage Archives TEX OBS.
 There are 397 entries in the index.
 There are probably not that many people buried there.
 All unidentified graves are listed as such as well as all names given without burial locations.
 [Joe Cole #60E]

 The Texas Historic Landmark marker text at the adjacent church states: